 Potato ricer - It isn't compulsory but if you have made your own gnocchi before you'll know it does a much nicer job than a masher.

-Piping bag - I use a reusable one but plastic disposable ones are really cheap to buy.
-Use something like a snaplock bag with the end cut off if you need to but it won't be as sturdy.
+Piping bag - I use a reusable one, but disposable piping bags are inexpensive and totally fine.
+You can even use a zip-top bag with the corner snipped off, though it won’t be quite as sturdy.

-Slotted spoon or spider strainer - For transferring the cooked gnocchi to a tray from the water.
+Slotted spoon or spider strainer - For scooping the cooked gnocchi out of the water and onto a tray.

 How to make light and fluffy gnocchi